marsh135/135-Blocks/README.md

 All blocks need two wrappers to be used in order to function:
 - `MotorConstantContainer`: A wrapper that holds characterization values (ks, kv, ka, kp, kd) of a particular motor.
 Throws an error if an incorrect value is input.
 Used for state-space models and drivetrain simulation.
-- Individual drivetrain constant containers: Constant containers that hold values necessary to create a drivetrain to know which constants are needed (Example: `REVModuleConstantContainer`)

 ## MatchState